What is the Jupyter Notebooks service?

 - If you do not already have a running Jupyter session, you will be prompted to "Start My Server".

-If your Jupyter Notebooks server is already running, you will be redirected directly to the server dashboard.
+If your Jupyter Notebooks server is already running, you will be redirected directly to your running session.

-- On the "Spawner Options" page, select a job type (see below for additional information) and click "Spawn" to start your session.
+- On the "Server Options" page, select a job type (see below for additional information) and click "Start" to start your session.

 - Please be patient.
 Usually your Jupyter Notebooks server will start in under a minute, but during busy periods you may have to wait up to several minutes, especially if you have selected one of the larger job types.